KurianUthuppu/Python_basics/README.md

-import pandas as pd # Useful for data manipulation and analysis import os # Use operating system dependant functionality import glob # Helps find pathnames that matches specific patterns
+import pandas as pd # Useful for data manipulation and analysis import os # Use operating system dependant functionality import glob # Helps find pathnames that matches specific patterns import matplotlib.pyplot as plt # Comprehensive library for creating static, animated, and interactive visualizations in Python import numpy as np # Library to perform mathematical and logical operations on arrays
 ```
 2. Read requisite files and storing to dataframe
 ```